DangerOnTheRanger/maniwani/build-helpers/captchouli/README.md

 	docker build . -t captchouli
 	docker run -p 8512:8512 captchouli

+If you have [docker-slim](https://github.com/docker-slim/docker-slim) installed you can also run the following, assuming you passed `-t captchouli` to `docker build`:

+	./build-slim.sh captchouli

+This will generate a significantly smaller image named `captchouli.slim`, around 300MB compared to the 1.5GB image created by `docker build`.

 There is also a `bootstrap` option that waits for captchouli to build an initial database before stopping the container, which can prove very useful; building the database for the first time can potentially take a while: